 Whether it's in a divorce or child custody scenario, child support is one of the topics that always draws a great deal of attention in a family law case.
 The reason for this should be pretty straightforward.
 In most divorces, the spouse's support is not relevant after the divorce comes to an end.
 As a result, child support is the major financial tie that remains between two spouses.
-Even though the money made in child support is intended to benefit the child many times ex-spouses believe that the money is being wasted or spent foolishly by an ex-spouse.
+Even though the money made in child support is intended to benefit the child, ex-spouses often believe that the money is being wasted or spent foolishly by an ex-spouse.
 This can create a great deal of animosity and frustration at the idea of paying your ex-spouse money.

 Next, we would need to discuss what your net monthly income is.
-I won't get too far into the weeds today in our discussion but I can tell you that net monthly income takes the income that you earn from your job and subtracts taxes and other expenses to determine how much money you get to walk away from your day job with.
-If you earn additional sums of money from investments, real estate deals, stocks, and other sources then they too may have to go into the calculation of your net monthly income.
+I won't get too far into the weeds today in our discussion, but I can tell you that net monthly income takes the income you earn from your job and subtracts taxes and other expenses to determine how much money you get to walk away from your day job with.
+If you earn additional sums of money from investments, real estate deals, stocks, and other sources, then they too may have to go into the calculation of your net monthly income.
 You can refer to the Texas family code, blogs on our website as well as the advice of your attorney regarding this subject.

 What if you are not working?
 Do you still have to pay child support?

-The reality of the situation is that even if you lose your job and have no income then you still need to pay child support.
-For instance, if you are just now starting the divorce process and have not had income for months or years then your need to pay child support does not necessarily fly out the window.
+The reality of the situation is that even if you lose your job and have no income, you still need to pay child support.
+For instance, if you are just now starting the divorce process and have not had income for months or years, your need to pay child support does not necessarily fly out the window.
 Rather, a court would assume that your net monthly income is reflective of that of a person earning minimum wage.
 So, you can do the same calculation we talked about before but insert the minimum wage rather than your hourly wage to determine how much your child support responsibility would be moving forward.
 This is likely what would happen if no court order were in place already and you were determining child support for the first time in a divorce or child custody case.

 From a practical standpoint, I would begin to look for work as soon as possible.
-This includes work in your desired field but it also includes work that allows you to pay your bills and keep your head above water until more permanent and suitable employment opportunities arise.
-If you are the general manager of a movie theater then you probably should not hold your breath for the time being as far as finding another job like you had before or waiting for your theater to open.
-While a lot of good news has been on the horizon as far as a light at the end of this pandemic tunnel you cannot afford to stay put for too long.
+This includes work in your desired field, but it also includes work that allows you to pay your bills and keep your head above water until more permanent and suitable employment opportunities arise.
+If you are the general manager of a movie theater, you probably should not hold your breath for the time being as far as finding another job like you had before or waiting for your theater to open.
+While a lot of good news has been on the horizon as far as a light at the end of this pandemic tunnel, you cannot afford to stay put for too long.